telepresenceio/telepresence/docs/reference/connecting.md

----
-layout: doc
-weight: 1
-title: "Connecting to the cluster"
+# Connecting to the cluster
-categories: reference
----

 ### Setting up the proxy